 Setting up a VR space

-Many VR headsets recommend that a VR room or play space should be an open area at least 6.5' x 6.5' that’s free from furniture or clutter that could be bumped into or tripped over.
-They also suggest making these play spaces away from doorways, walls and staircases.
-While immersed in these high-tech worlds, virtual reality experiences can leave you unaware of surrounding real-world objects.
+Many VR headsets recommend that a VR room or play space should be an open area at least 6.5 feet by 6.5 feet that’s free of furniture or clutter that headset users could bump into or trip over.
+They also suggest setting up these play spaces away from doorways, walls and staircases.
+While you’re immersed in these high-tech worlds, virtual reality experiences can leave you unaware of surrounding real-world objects.

-Consider taking 5–10 minutes for gamers to orient themselves to new play areas and get a sense of their positioning in the room before starting the game.
+Consider allowing gamers 5 – 10 minutes to orient themselves to new play areas and get a sense of their positioning in the room before starting the game.
 You might also consider standing by and watching kids as they get started to make sure that your VR room is ready for prime time.

 Quick tips: